hpcgroup/TraceR/docs/tutorial/simulation_basics.rst

 As shown in the table below, replaying a trace can result in different results from the original run due to different configurations resulting in operations taking more or less time to run.
+In the first line and last line, the MPI_Bcast and MPI_Waitall operations are faster in the replayed trace, resulting in subsequent operations happening at earlier times than when the trace was captured.

 ====================   =================   ===============   ============   ================
 Original time stamps   Original duration   New time stamps   New duration   Operation type